hardwario/bc-website/content/doc/firmware/how-to-smart-led-strip.en.md

 ---
 title: "How to: Smart LED Strip"
+menu:
+  main:
+    parent: 'firmware'
+    weight: 20
+  doc:
+    parent: 'firmware'
+    weight: 20
 ---

 Our [Smart LED Strips](https://shop.bigclown.com/collections/led-strips) provides you easy way to show values like temperature as a color range, blinking etc.

 You need to use a [Power Module](../../hardware/about-power-module/) which takes care of power and communication between Core module and the LED strip.

 {{< note "info" "If you need cool white light only" >}}...you can use standard 5V white LED strip connected to the relay on the Power Module.{{< /note >}}